Insurance in Aruba

 The tax authorities are charged with levying and collecting the (income-related) premium.

 The draft National Ordinance General Health Insurance was submitted to the States of Aruba in 1990 by the then Oduber cabinet.
 It was adopted by the States in 1992.
-The AZV was to replace a variety of statutory health insurance schemes, such as: a scheme for government employees, a scheme for staff of public companies, a scheme for government retirees, schemes for employees and the so-called PPK scheme, a scheme for unemployed persons, and less wealthy.
+The AZV was to replace a variety of statutory health assurance schemes, such as: a scheme for government employees, a scheme for staff of public companies, a scheme for government retirees, schemes for employees and the so-called PPK scheme, a scheme for unemployed persons, and less wealthy.

 In 1996, the provisions concerning the AZV Implementing Body came into effect.
 It would take until January 1, 2001 before the National Ordinance came into force in full.
 In 2000, the then Prime Minister, Eman, headed the steering committee that prepared the full implementation.
-With the entry into force of the National Ordinance General Health Insurance, this country was the first country within the Kingdom of the Netherlands to introduce basic health insurance for the entire population.
+With the entry into force of the National Ordinance General Health assurance, this country was the first country within the Kingdom of the Netherlands to introduce basic health insurance for the entire population.

 Aruba, Caribbean – World Insurance Companies Logos